LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 Top-level API
 *************

-The top-level API for Variorum consists of the following calls, as shown in the `variorum.h` header file.:
+The top-level API for Variorum is shown in the `variorum.h` header file:

 .. literalinclude:: ../../variorum/variorum.h
    :language: c